 There is no one magic bullet for preventing youth tobacco use.
 Increased taxes, counter-marketing and school programs all play a role.
 However, funding has shriveled and tax increases face mounting opposition causing fewer and fewer to be enacted.
 There is now growing interest in another tool: access restriction to age 21.

 The momentum is surging across the nation.
 In November of 2013, New York City and the Big Island of Hawaii both passed legislation to restrict access to nicotine and tobacco before age 21.
 Meanwhile, two pediatricians in Massachusetts, Drs.
 Jonathan Winickoff and Lester Hartman, successfully campaigned in over 100 communities in Massachusetts, persuading each to raise its access age to 21.
 In late 2015, Kansas City and Cleveland became the first major Midwestern cities to raise their tobacco age to 21, and Boston and San Francisco joined the list of big cities to adopt Tobacco 21.
 Similar local efforts around the country have also succeeded, and statewide efforts began in earnest in 2015, and continued into 2016.
-As of June, 2016, 159 municipalities in 12 states, and the entire states of Hawaii and California, have taken this important step, covering over 58.5 million people.
+As of July, 2016, over 170 municipalities in 12 states, and the entire states of Hawaii and California, have taken this important step, covering nearly 60 million people.
 Similar legislation has passed the Senate in New Jersey and Vermont.